robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 It's widely acknowledged that Churchill consumed large amounts of alcohol (brandy, champagne, whisky) and smoked numerous cigars daily.
 He famously worked unconventional hours, often sleeping during the day and working through the night.
 [/INFO]

-In modern times, the gossip about Churchill was choosen to lead the UK during the WW2 despite being known to be addicted to various substances found its way when Nassir Ghaemi used his profile as the best example of a personality disorders help leadership in hard times.
-Anyway, immediately after the end of the war, Churchill was not the first choice anymore and when he managed to win a second term in 1951, he was seriously ill at the point that he had to resign few years later.
+In modern times, the gossip about Churchill was chosen to lead the UK during WW2 despite being known to be addicted to various substances found its way when Nassir Ghaemi used his profile as the best example of a personality disorder that helps leadership in hard times.
+Anyway, immediately after the end of the war, Churchill was not the first choice anymore and when he managed to win a second term in 1951, he was seriously ill to the point that he had to resign a few years later.

-So, who are those put the fundamentals to support the idea that the worst of the democracy is not better of every conceivable tirrany or dictatorshio?
+So, who are those who put the fundamentals to support the idea that the worst of the democracy is not better than every conceivable tyranny or dictatorship?
 Not many but great minds:

 - La Res Publica -- Platone (428 -- 348 BC)
 - Il principe -- Niccolò Machiavelli (1469 -- 1527)